willematack/MarketMaker-RL-Captone/readme.md

-# Capstone
+# Reinforcement Learning Market Maker
+This project was my capstone projecy for my undergraduate degree in Applied Math Engineering at Queen's University.
 In this project, we designed an agent to learn to maximize profits in a financial markets by "market-making", that is posting simulatenous bid and offer prices.
 We designed the problem as a Markov Decision Process and used Q-Learning to teach our agent an optimal policy to maximize it's profits.
+We were able to train a market maker to learn an optimal policy to maximize profits.
+I learned a lot of math and code, as well as communication skills from this project, and it sparked a stronger interest in ML (and RL in particular) for me!
+A brief description of filed follows:

 ## demand.py
 Generates the market buy and sell orders.
 These are randomly generated and are normalized to be around